-Then explore Accra's cultural sites, such as the National Museum of History and Ethnography, the W.E.B.
-DuBois Center for Pan Africanism, and Kwame Nkrumah Memorial Park and the Osu Cultural Center.
-These cultural explorations in Accra will provide some historical and cultural orientation, allowing students a little time to process the experience of being in Ghana.
-Visit the Cape Coast Castle and the West African Historical Museum, the slave quarters and Negotiation Hall where Ghanaians were bargained for and sold.
-Students will have an opportunity to visit the beach or do further exploration of the Cape Coast/Elmina area.
+We will then return to Accra to explore the city’s cultural sites, such as the National Museum of History and Ethnography, the W.E.B.
+DuBois Center for Pan Africanism, Kwame Nkrumah Memorial Park and the Osu Cultural Center.
+These cultural explorations in Accra will provide further historical and cultural understanding, deepening the students’ understanding of their experiences in Ghana.

 Requirements: Travel to Ghana requires a visa and a yellow fever vaccination.
 No one may enter Ghana without the visa and proof of yellow fever vaccination.
 Students are responsible for the visa and vaccination.
-Information will be provided on the CCSA web site by the end of September 2017.
+Information will be provided on the CCSA web site by the end of September 2019.

 Attention: This program is limited to twelve (12) students.
 A waiting list will be offered at no risk with deposit returned to students on the waiting list if not accepted in the program.

 round-trip air transportation from select departure cities to Ghana

 round trip ground transportation between airport and lodging in CCSA program location

 Accommodations in Aboadze (or nearby) , en suite doubles at The University of Ghana and Coconut Grove Beach Resort

 health and emergency evacuation insurance

 Exploring Culturally Responsive Teaching and Learning in Ghana